CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 too many files in the starter’s code and we would have to go through a lot of dependency files to everything from our repo.
 After switching to GUI, things became much easier to work with.

+During phase 2, we had an optional task of implementing Momento design pattern.
+After successfully completing our main

 #### Composite Design Pattern